Sunshine pop: Decline and succeeding soft rock styles

 Soft rock persisted into the 1970s but became increasingly detached from rock's evolving album-oriented direction and progressive musical developments.
-The approaches signaled by Pet Sounds, Sgt.
+(Note: The approaches signaled by Pet Sounds, Sgt.
 Pepper, and Webb's extended pop song "MacArthur's Park" (1968) were largely abandoned as self-contained authorship and avoidance of orchestral arrangements became artistic expectations among a wide contingent of young listeners.
 Stanley describes what he terms "the new school of soft rock", epitomized by singer-songwriter Harry Nilsson, as "scholarly, engaging, super-melodic, [and] as fond of Broadway and booze as [...] the Beach Boys and the Beatles".
 Webb enjoyed further success with hits penned for Richard Harris ("MacArthur Park") and Glen Campbell through 1969 before transitioning into a more subdued singer-songwriter approach in his career.
-(Note: Campbell also found greater success as a solo artist after distancing his sound from "My World Fell Down".)

-The Carpenters emerged as a defining soft rock act of the early 1970s, achieving a string of hits written by songwriters such as Paul Williams, Bacharach, and Leon Russell.
+Campbell also found greater success as a solo artist after distancing his sound from "My World Fell Down".)
+By the early 1970s, the Carpenters had emerged as a defining soft rock act through a string of hits written by songwriters such as Bacharach, Paul Williams, and Leon Russell.
 Fleetwood Mac's 1977 album Rumours attained ubiquitous airplay on American radio, cementing a new form of soft rock that was further distanced from "the ba-ba-bas of its sixties forebear", according to Stanley.